filippoberti2020/mining-worker-link-manager-bot/README.md

 ## Usage

+## Contributing

+If you'd like to contribute or have suggestions, feel free to open an issue or submit a pull request.

 ## License

-FThis project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).

-## Contributing

-We welcome contributions to improve the 20 20 20 Rule Timer GNOME extension.
-Please feel free to submit issues or pull requests.